Applied Public Health

 Health Economics, Policy and Planning

-We employ quantitative methods integrating demography, epidemiology and health economics to contribute evidence for prioritization and policy, health system planning and financing at national and global levels.
+Prioritization of limited resources and design of policies and systems is key to maximize achievement of health policy objectives such as equitable access to care, improved population health, and sustainability of healthcare systems in the face of rising costs, ageing populations, and increasing demand.
+We mainly employ quantitative methods integrating demography, epidemiology and health economics to contribute evidence for prioritization and policy, health system planning and financing at national and global levels.

 Demography and population health